Blog

 Panel

-The submissions will be judged by a panel of experts who will be specifically appointed, based on the EAMT 2024 program committee, and which will be ratified by the Executive Board of the EAMT.
+The submissions will be judged by a panel of experts who will be specifically appointed, and which will be ratified by the Executive Board of the EAMT.

 Selection criteria